 Important Tricare for Life Resources

-Additionally, the comprehensive Tricare for Life handbook can be downloaded from the Tricare publications page.
+Additionally, you can download the comprehensive Tricare for Life handbook and other resources from the Tricare publications page.

 Advantages & Disadvantages

 Tricare for Life can seem relatively complex when compared with other Tricare plans due to its Medicare-wraparound nature, but it yields substantial advantages for eligible populations.

 Tricare for Life: Advantages

 - Global Coverage: This plan is available worldwide and does not have specific service areas.
 For those living overseas, Tricare for Life benefits are still available, but out-of-pocket costs will be higher since Medicare isn’t contributing to the cost.

 - Affordability: There is no annual deductible for services covered by both Medicare and Tricare, so the beneficiary doesn’t have to pay for routine services.

 - Claims: Providers generally file claims directly with Medicare, which will pay its portion and forward the remaining claim to Tricare, so you won’t have any additional paperwork.

 - Freedom: Beneficiaries can choose any Medicare-eligible provider.
 However, it’s important to note that care delivered from VA providers or those who opt out of Medicare will be more expensive since Medicare will not contribute to the overall cost.